ministryofjustice/calculate-release-dates/docs/sds-plus.md

   - Apply if the sentence type is Standard Determinate (SDS incl ADIMP or ADIMP_ORA).
   - Identify as SDS+ if the sentence date is on or after 28/6/22, the sentence length is 7 years or more, and meets the conditions of List D.

-#### For Section 250 and Section 91 Sentence Types:
+#### For Section 250 Sentence Types:

 - **List A:**
-    - Apply if the sentence type is  SEC250, SEC250_ORA, SEC91_03 and SEC91_03 ORA .
+    - Apply if the sentence type is  SEC250 & SEC250_ORA.
     - Identify as SDS+ if the sentence date is before 28/6/22, the sentence length is 7 years or more, and meets the conditions of List A.

 - **List C:**